radiumce/microsandbox/README.md

 msx python
 ```

 Temporary sandboxes are perfect for isolating programs you get from the internet.
-Once you exit the sandbox, all changes are completely discarded.
+Once you exit the sandbox, all changes are discarded automatically.

 ##